Triple Point Income Service

 The bonds issued to investors are secured against TPAL’s assets.
 The income generated by TPAL’s assets is used to pay bondholders’ interest and any returns earned in excess of this amount is ultimately accrued to Triple Point as the sole shareholder of TPAL, creating an alignment of interest.

-The TPAL loan book is £44.2 million in size (March 2020).
-There are currently more than 750 bondholders in the service.
-Since the service launched in May 2016, it has attracted £69.8 million from investors.
+The TPAL loan book is £42.5 million in size (December 2020).
+There are currently more than 800 bondholders in the service.
+Since the service launched in May 2016, it has attracted £89 million from investors (December 2020).
 100% of bondholders have been paid on time and in full.
-This includes April and May 2020 following the COVID-19 outbreak: note past performance is not a guide to the future.
+This includes April and May 2020 following the Covid-19 outbreak: note past performance is not a guide to the future.